enso-org/enso-archive/docs/distribution/distribution.md

     ├── default.yaml
     └── my_package_set.yaml
 ```

+> **Implementation Note:**
+> This structure makes use of deep nesting, which may give some with knowledge
+> of Windows' path-name limits pause (windows paths are historically limited to
+> 256 characters).
+However, there is no special action required to handle this
+> limit as long as we are building on top of the JVM.
+The JVM automatically
+> inserts the `\\?\` prefix required to bypass the windows path length limit.

 ### Package Sets
 A package set is a manifest containing library versions that are made available